hannotify/pattern-matching-small-enhancement-or-major-feature/sections/5-a-better-serialization.md

 note:
 ...and this is wat we need to add to support a deconstruction pattern.
-It is called a _pattern definition_.
+It is called a _deconstruction pattern_.
 And it sort of works like a reverse constructor.

 ---